CybercentreCanada/assemblyline-service-cuckoo/README.md

 ### DEBUGGING - docker/VM issues with cuckoo_tests.py

 If the logs don't provide any clues about what may be going wrong, there is a 'cuckoo_tests.py' script included in the service repository.
-This is meant to be run on the workers, as the `al` user (or another user who can run docker containers)
+This is meant to be run on the workers, as the `al` user (or another user who can run docker containers).

+(you will need to install the `sshtunnel` package with `sudo pip install sshtunnel` to use `cuckoo_tests.py`)

     source /etc/default/al